-South Korea Tourist Visa 2026: Complete Entry Checklist & Flight Proof Guide
+South Korea Tourist Visa 2026: Full Entry Checklist & Flight Proof Guide

 Your Korea trip can stall before it starts when your flight dates, hotel nights, and visa form fields do not tell the same story.
 In 2026, that risk grows because your entry path can change with a K-ETA waiver check, a visa requirement, or a transit rule, plus a new e-Arrival Card step close to departure.